soleimani2020/03-MACHINE_LEARNING_SMARTINI3/README.md

 ### 🔬 Genetic Algorithms Integration

-The parameter optimization leverages genetic algorithms (GAs) to iteratively improve model fidelity, enabling systematic and efficient exploration of the parameter space.
+The parameter optimization leverages genetic algorithms (GAs), enabling systematic and efficient exploration of the parameter space.